Nebraska Reverses Course, Wants To Play Football On Black Friday

 It appears that Riley and Eichorst are not on the same page.
 In Thursday’s release, Eichorst claims the Saturday games can be very easily changed to Black Friday games.
 He added he will be doing “everything possible” to keep Black Friday games.
 Either way, those games would be against Minnesota in 2020 and 2019.

 It’s a safe bet that Eichorst heard from more than one fan about the chance of Nebraska no longer playing on the Friday after Thanksgiving.
 It makes sense that the conference would be able to move those dates should it want to.
-We’re still three years away from the first of those now Saturday matchups.
+We’re still three years away from the first of those now-Saturday matchups.

 If Nebraska football fans make it abundantly clear they want a Black Friday matchup, the Huskers will indeed do everything they can to change it back.
 Oddly enough, that will be in direct opposition to what their head coach would like to see happen.